Sustainable Construction: What Builders Need to Know

 Designs

-To begin your sustainability evolution, you have to overhaul your design and build processes.
+To begin your sustainability evolution, you need to overhaul your design and building processes.
 This can involve a few different areas of concern.
-For example, you may want to begin designing homes that are actually environmentally friendly.
-These homes may have extra insulation, low-energy-use HVAC systems, solar panels, green roofs, and various other “green” features.
+Such as incorporating appliances and features that decrease energy consumption, greenhouse gas emissions, and construction waste, and decrease the overall carbon footprint.
+These homes may have extra insulation, low-energy-use HVAC systems, solar panels, green roofs, and other green building features.

 On the other hand, you will also need to ensure that your construction processes are sustainable, too.
-This might involve optimizing your material, part, and tool sourcing processes to prevent unnecessary cross-country shipments and consolidate the number of truckloads you commission for each project.
+This might involve optimizing your materials, parts, and tool-sourcing processes to prevent unnecessary cross-country shipments and consolidate the number of truckloads you commission for each project.

 Materials

-One of the best ways to promote sustainability in construction is to use different, more environmentally friendly materials.
+One of the best ways to promote sustainability in construction is to use different, more eco-friendly materials.
+Renewable and recyclable materials are huge in the green building and construction industry.
 Over the years, construction industry innovators have developed strong, lighter-weight materials that have much less of an impact on the earth.
-Examples of these materials include recycled plastic, bamboo, and laminated lumber.
+Materials like bamboo, cork, reclaimed wood, and recycled plastics are not only good for the environment, but also very trendy in designs.

 Benefits of Building Sustainably